What is Youth Leadership?

 "Youth Leadership helped me to develop a sense of leadership within myself and inspired me to believe I could do anything.
 It also made me realize that in order to be a good leader, you have to be a good person - including making the right decisions and doing things to benefit your community."

 "Youth Leadership offered me an opportunity to interact with other students likewise interested in fulfilling a leadership position and serving our community.
 Youth Leadership provided me with an opportunity I would have otherwise been unable to attain."

 How to Get Involved

 Any ninth-grade student in Midland County is eligible to apply, including students who attend private, public, parochial, charter schools or home schooled.
 Forty-five individuals are selected to participate in the program.
-Selection is based on an application, two letters of recommendation, and a brief interview.
-Application materials will be available online and are due by February.
+Selection is based on an application, two letters of recommendation, and a brief interview (held on February 15/16).
+Application materials will be available online and are due by January 21.
 Applications should be turned in no later than 4:00 p.m. at high school offices.
 When the application is submitted, applicants will be required to sign-up for an interview time and date.

 The program is funded in part by the Leadership Midland Alumni Association, as well as area service clubs and community organizations.
 Area businesses are also sponsoring students' participation in this year's program, and in-kind contributions of time, supplies, and facilities help keep the program affordable for youth.
 Speakers and presenters all donate their time and talent.